mekatronik-achmadi/md_tutorial/electronic/tutorials/git.md

 ![images](images/gitadduntracked.JPG?raw=true)

-As you can see, the main.c become green-colored as a new file.
+As you can see, the main.c become staged (green-colored) as a new file.

 Next, you can _commit_ (freeze the new/changes) using command: